mludowise/Swift-Bootcamp_Project2_Carousel/README.md

 The purpose of this homework is to leverage views, view properties, and events to create a high fidelity prototype that is difficult to distinguish from a production app.
 We're going to use the techniques from this week to implement the Carousel app from the signed out state to the basic signed in state.

-Time Spent: 8.5 hours and counting...
+Time Spent: 9.5 hours and counting...

 Completed User Stories:
 * [x]	Static photo tiles on the initial screen
   * [x]	Optional: Photo tiles move with scrolling
-* [ ]	Sign In
+* [x]	Sign In
   * [x]	Tapping on email/password reveals the keyboard and shifts the scrollview and Sign In button up.
   * [x]	User sees an error alert when no email is present or no password is present.
   * [x]	User sees a loading screen upon tapping the Sign In button.